Religion and Theology

 At Bristol you can study Buddhism, Christianity, Hinduism, Islam, Judaism, Chinese and Japanese religions, and philosophy of religion.

 The department is friendly and provides opportunities to interact closely with staff and students in the discussion of religion and theology.
-You will also have your own personal tutor with whom you can discuss academic or pastoral issues.
+You will also have your own personal tutor with whom you can discuss academic issues.

 What kind of student would this course suit?